FriendSoftwareLabs/friendchat/README.md

 Internet Relay Chat, because it would be weird not to have it.
 Covers most basic needs and commands.
 An abbreviated list of commands if you are new to IRC:
 * /nick new_nick - change your nick
-* /action something silly - do something silly
+* /action does something silly - *me does something silly*
 * /join #channel_name - join a channel
 * /part - in channel, leave the channel

-This information can also be found in settings.
+This can also be changed in settings.
+More commands and how irc works in general can be found on the internet.

 #### Presence